Welcome to Year Six

 Homework will be set weekly - English, Maths and spellings with occasional topic work.
 Children should look at their homework over the weekend (even if it is not completed then) as we would like to help any children who feel they need a little more guidance or support.
 If children do need help, asking on a Monday or a Tuesday would be ideal because homework is due in on a Wednesday and will often be marked together as a learning activity.

-Mrs Fenney's maths group - Introduction to basic algebra
+Mrs Fenney's maths group - Addition of fractions

 Times Tables Rock Stars - All children should practise their times tables on a weekly basis (even the quickest can still get quicker!)